mgale/ldapfs/README.md

 LDAPfs allows you to browse an Active Directory tree like a Linux file system.

-It uses the FUSE module to present the tree in a file system like interface, all Organization Unit's are represented as directorys.
-All Common Name entires are represented as files.
+It uses the FUSE module to present the tree in a file system like interface, all Organization Units are represented as directoriess.
+All Common Name entries are represented as files.

 ---